kettanaito/react-advanced-form/README.md

 }
 ```

-> **Note:** For illustrational purposes [`react-advanced-form-addons`](https://github.com/kettanaito/react-advanced-form-addons) is used in the example above.
-That is a package designed for fast form prototyping using React Advanced Form.
-You *don't need* to use that package in your projects.
+> **Note:** We are using [`react-advanced-form-addons`](https://github.com/kettanaito/react-advanced-form-addons) prototyping library in this example.
+You *don't need* to use it in your projects, as you are about to implement your custom fields easily with the tools exposed by React Advanced Form.

 See the [Official documentation](https://kettanaito.gitbooks.io/react-advanced-form) for more information on components, methods and usage examples.

 ## Contributing
 Any of your contributions are highly appreciated.
 Please read the [Contribution guidelines](./docs/CONTRIBUTING.md) before contributing to the library.
-Developing isn't the only way to contribute – there are [many more](./docs/CONTRIBUTING.md#other-contributions).
+Development isn't the only way to contribute – there are [many more](./docs/CONTRIBUTING.md#other-contributions).

 ## License
 This project is licensed under [MIT License](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE.md).
 See the license file for more details.